yumaikas/WateryArena/readme.md

 There is still a *lot* of work outstanding

-To run (currently on windows), download love 11.1, unpack into this folder, and run `make play`
+To run (currently on windows), download love 11.1, unpack the .zip into this folder, and run `make play`